splorp/newtontalk-faq/newtontalk-faq.md

 [newtontalk@newtontalk.net](mailto:newtontalk@newtontalk.net)

-If your anti-spam software sends messages directly to people who post to the list, you will be removed from the list until you remedy the problem.
+If your antispam software sends messages directly to people who post to the list, you will be removed from the list until you remedy the problem.

-If you receive an automated-reply from a mail-interception service in response to a message that you posted to the list, do *not* complain on the list.
+If you receive an automated reply from a mail interception service in response to a message that you posted to the list, do *not* complain on the list.
 Forward the entire message to:

 [newtontalk-admins@newtontalk.net](mailto:newtontalk-admins@newtontalk.net)